plugyawn/gossip/docs/source/syntax.md

 ## Strings

 Strings are defined the same way as numbers, and are written exclusively with single quotes (').
+Strings support indexing, concatenation and slicing operations.

+### Concatenation
 ```python
 declare x = 'Hello World!'
 assign x = x+x